You are here:About>Computing & Technology>Visual Basic

 The number of bits that can be processed or transmitted in parallel, or the number of bits used for single element in a data format.
 Although this term is used throughout computing and data processing (as are 8-bit, 16-bit, and similar formulations), in VB terms, this means the number of bits used to represent memory addresses.
 The break between 16-bit and 32-bit processing happened with the introduction of VB5 and OCX technology.

-A Index
+A

 Access Protocol

 The software and API that allows applications and databases to communicate information.
-Examples include ODBC - Open DataBase Connectivity, an early protocol that is often used in conjuction with others and ADO - ActiveX Data Objects, Microsoft's latest protocol for accessing all kinds of information, including databases.
+Examples include ODBC - Open DataBase Connectivity, an early protocol that is often used in conjuction with others and ADO - ActiveX Data Objects, Microsoft's protocol for accessing all kinds of information, including databases.

 ActiveX

 is Microsoft's specification for reusable software components.
 ActiveX is based on COM, the Component Object Model.
 The basic idea is to define exactly how software components interact and interoperate so developers can create components that work together using the definition.
 ActiveX components were originally called OLE Servers and ActiveX Servers and this renaming (actually for marketing rather than technical reasons) has created a lot of confusion about what they are.
-A lot of languages and applications support ActiveX in some way or another and Visual Basic supports it very strongly since it's one of the cornerstones of the Win32 environment.

-Note: Dan Appleman, in his book on VB.NET, has this to say about ActiveX, "(Some) products come out of the marketing department. ...
-What was ActiveX?
-It was OLE2 -- with a new name."
+Note: Dan Appleman, in his book on VB.NET, has this to say about ActiveX, "(Some) products come out of the marketing department.

 API

 is a TLA (Three Letter Acronym) for Application Program Interface.
 An API consists of the routines, protocols and tools that programmers must use to ensure that their programs are compatible with the software that the API is defined for.
-A well defined API helps applications work together by providing the same basic tools for all programmers to use.
+A well-defined API helps applications work together by providing the same basic tools for all programmers to use.
 A wide variety of software from operating systems to individual components are said to have an API.

 Cache